Igbomina: Archaeological chronology and Early history

+However, by 1875 Ibadan had reconquered much land Ilorin had conquered in this northern part of Yorubaland.
+But, the oppressive regime of Ibadan, soon led to a revolt among the subjugated towns.
+The Igbomina consequently allied into a confederacy, called the Ekitiparapo, to fight for their independence.

 Recent history

 The Ilorin Provincial Gazetteer (1918) dates the settlement of Igbaja, one of the Igbomina towns, as late 17th or early 18th century, while the Igbaja District Gazetteer (1933–35) puts it about 1750 AD.

 By 1800, the Alafin (supreme ruler of Yoruba) had consolidated his power over the Igbomina and placed an Ajele (Governor) in Ilorin to safeguard his interests.

 The Sudan Interior Mission came to Oro Ago in 1911, to Agunjin before 1918, and to Oke Oyan, Igbaja, and Oke Aba in the 1920s.
 Starting in the 1930s, primary and secondary schools were established, resulting in changes to the traditional ways of life.